Introduction

 Additional information

-This section describes items that are not standalone operators, but instead execute tasks to support one or more of the operators listed above.
-The items described here are technically operators, but they are not separate operators in your query plan.
+This section describes items that are not standalone operators, but instead execute tasks to support one or more of the operators previously listed.
+The items described here are technically operators, but they're not separated operators in your query plan.

 Struct constructor

 A struct constructor creates a struct, or a collection of fields.
 It typically creates a struct for rows that result from a compute operation.
-A struct constructor is not a standalone operator.
+A struct constructor isn't a standalone operator.
 Instead, it appears in compute struct operators or serialize result operators.

 For a compute struct operation, the struct constructor creates a struct so columns for the computed rows can use a single variable reference to the struct.